alttch/eva3/doc/items.rst

   indicated period of time (in seconds) after the last action performed for this unit.
 Set 0 to disable this feature.
 Minimum step is 0.1 sec.

-* **location** you may specify units's physical location, as GPS coordinates or in custom format.
-To specify GPS coordinates, set the paramter to value *longitude:latitude* or *longitude:latitude:altitude*.
-If you choose to set location as GPS or some other coords, full unit state is appended with a virtual parameters **loc_x**, **loc_y** (and if altitude is specified - **loc_z**).
-These virtual parameters are parsed automatically from location and can be used later e.g. to filter units by location or to put a units on geographical map.
+* **location** you may specify units' physical location, as GPS coordinates or in custom format.
+To specify GPS coordinates, set the parameter to value *longitude:latitude* or *longitude:latitude:altitude*.
+If you choose to set location as GPS or some other coords, full unit state is appended with virtual parameters **loc_x**, **loc_y** (and if altitude is specified - **loc_z**).
+These virtual parameters are parsed automatically from location and can be used later e.g. to filter units by location or to put units on geographical map.

 * **mqtt_control = "notifier:qos"** item gets actions through notifications